-- NOTE: Check with your database administrator for information on how to correctly assign tablespace names. - NOTE: Foglight installation with an external Oracle database does not allow tablespace configuration in silent and console modes.
-This option is only available in the interactive installations, using advanced settings. - 9 Click Next. - 10 Select one of the following Repository Creation options: - Automatically create the repository database

-- Manually create the repository database - 11 If you select Manually create the repository database, there are two methods you can use to create the database.
-For more information, see Manual database configuration. - NOTE: You must manually create the database before proceeding. - 12 If you select Automatically create the repository database, select the Repository Administrator Account Authentication Method, and then type the Repository Administrator Account User Name and Password.
-The Management Server uses the administrator account credentials to create the Oracle database. - NOTE: The Repository Administrator Account User Name cannot be the same as the User Account User Name you created in step 4. - i IMPORTANT: If the Management Server you are installing is configured to be part of an HA cluster, you must set the Repository Administrator Account User Name and Password to the same values as those used for the other Management Servers that share the same HA partition name.
+- 1 In the Host box, type the database host name or IP address (the default is localhost). - 2 In the Port field, type a port number or accept the default (3306).
+This is the TCP/IP port on which the database communicates with the Management Server.
+The external database needs to be configured to communicate on this port. - 3 In the Database Name field, type the name of the database (the default is foglight). - 4 In the Foglight Repository User Name box, accept the default user name or type an alternate one.
+The Management Server uses this account to connect to the database. - 5 In the Foglight Repository User Account Password box, accept the default password or type an alternate one.
+The Management Server uses this password to connect to the database. - 6 In the Foglight Repository User Account Retype Password box, accept the default or, if you have provided an alternate password in step 5, re-type the password for verification. - 7 Select one of the following Repository Creation options: - Automatically create the repository database - Manually create the repository database - 8 If you select Manually create the repository database, there are two methods you can use to create the database.
+For more information, see Manual database configuration. - NOTE: You must manually create the database before proceeding. - 9 If you select Automatically create the repository database, select the Repository Administrator Account Authentication Method, and then type the Repository Administrator Account User Name and Password.
+The Management Server uses the administrator account credentials to create the MySQL® database. - NOTE: The Repository Administrator Account User Name cannot be the same as the User Account User Name you created in step 4. - i IMPORTANT: If the Management Server you are installing is configured to be part of an HA cluster, you must set the Repository Administrator Account User Name and Password to the same values as those used for the other Management Servers that share the same HA partition name.

-13 Click Next.
+10 Click Next.